‘Woke propaganda outlet’: Tucker Carlson denounces Drudge Report website

 “But if you’ve seen the Drudge Report recently, you know that it has changed dramatically — 180 degrees.
 Matt Drudge is now firmly a man of the progressive Left,” Mr. Carlson continued.
 “At times, his site is indistinguishable from the Daily Beast or any other woke propaganda outlet posing as a news company.”

-The host of “Tucker Carlson Tonight” tore into Mr. Carlson while the chyron on the bottom of the screen asked viewers: “Has Matt Drudge turned on conservatives?”
+The host of “Tucker Carlson Tonight” tore into Mr. Drudge while the chyron on the bottom of the screen asked viewers: “Has Matt Drudge turned on conservatives?”

 His remarks occurred ahead of him interviewing Matthew Lysiak, the author of “The Drudge Revolution,” that was truncated moments later due to apparent technical problems.